jcoliz/MsSentinel.HandsOnLab.1/docs/Tech-Check.md

 git --version
 ```

 If this fails, you can install a git client for your OS.
 For Windows, use [Git for Windows](https://gitforwindows.org/).
-After installing, close and re-open your terminal window, and try again the commands above.
+After installing, close and re-open your terminal window, and try again the command above.

 ## Execution policy